-Imagine sitting at your desk, trying to focus on a project that's due soon.
+Imagine sitting at your desk and trying to focus on a project due soon.

 No matter how hard you try, you just can't seem to get started.
-The minutes tick by and you're still not making any progress.
+The minutes tick by as you make zero progress.
 Overwhelm and frustration kick in.
-If this scenario sounds all too familiar, you may want to try the Pomodoro technique—it's a time management strategy that can help you stay focused and get work done.
+If this scenario sounds all too familiar, you may want to try the Pomodoro technique – it's a time management strategy that can help you stay focused and get work done.

 In this article, we'll take a closer look at the Pomodoro technique and see how effective it really is.